 Up North, more specifically in the Northern part of Mexico in the State of Chihuahua, a people were making tremendous life-changing decisions.
 The government of Mexico could no longer promise them that their children could be exempt from the draft.
 The thing is, culturally, these people are pacifist.
 Their religion would never allow them to bend to that suggestion.
 It was unimaginable, even today.
 The German/Dutch Mennonite needed a place to call home.
 Interestingly, they had a skill that the then colony of British Honduras needed almost desperately to continue fulfilling its destiny.

 A contingent of Mennonites came on a diplomatic visit in the year 1957 and had some discussions with the then Premiere of the country (later to become, the father of the nation), George Cadle Price and American adviser Mr. Emory King.
 In a nutshell, the diplomatic mission negotiated was that the Mennonite were interested to make British Honduras their new home and that they would offer the necessary large scale agriculture that the colony desperately needed to secure the ambition of nationhood.
 In return, the Premiere and the colony were to guarantee them land on which to live and farm; the safety to practice their religion free from persecution and the promise that their children would never have to serve in an army.
+This was the genesis of Spanish Lookout.
+Private bush property from the famed Gabourel estate that was purchased by the intrepid pioneers.

 The Premiere took a look at the list and ticked off land for living and farming because truly, there were ample amounts of farming land.
 He asked if the Mennonite were Christians and they agreed.
 He ticked that off because the people of British Honduras were God-fearing.
 Lastly, he ticked off the probability of the Mennonite joining the army because the British solely controlled the army.
 The Premiere then did like Bob Barker (From the game show, The Price is Right), and said “come on down!”
 In 1958 the first contingent of Mennonites trucked their way down to the then colony of British Honduras.